 Enter the Variax.
 I’ll admit I’m a bit late to the Variax game, but it’s a great technology.
 My first introduction was seeing Steve Howe from Yes use one on stage, on a stand just for a couple parts during Yes’s Rock and Roll Hall of Fame induction performance featuring Geddy Lee on bass for their classic “Roundabout.”
 He stepped up to a Variax 700 on a guitar stand in front of him to play the acoustic intro and outro to the song.
 Sounded great!

 Line6 introduced the Variax in the early 2000’s, so the technology has been around just about 20 years now.
+Since Yamaha bought Line6 a while back, they’ve invigorated the brand I think with refreshing the guitar lineup as well as the pedalboards.
 The latest guitars use the Variax HD technology and newer guitars feature magnetic pickups, where the original line of guitars and basses only had the peizo bridges which are 1/2 the secret to Line6’s magic.
 Mine is a JTV-59, with the guitar’s designer James Tyler’s initials in the model name.
 59, I’m assuming from the much sought after 1959 Les Paul of which the shape is inspired.